elastic/examples/README.md

 ![Screenshot of search page](../../blob/gh-pages/images/screenshot.png)

-This application uses vanilla PHP (that is, no PHP frameworks) and minimal [Bootstrap CSS](http://getbootstrap.com/css/) to make things pretty.
-There is no Javascript in use either.
-These choices are deliberate to keep non-Elasticsearch-related code to a minimum and make it as easy as possible to focus on the Elasticsearch-related code in this application.
+This sample application deliberately uses plain PHP code (that is, no PHP frameworks), a little bit of [Bootstrap CSS](http://getbootstrap.com/css/) and even less [jQuery](https://jquery.com/).
+These minimalist choices are deliberate.
+We want to keep non-Elasticsearch-related code to a minimum so it as easy as possible to focus on the Elasticsearch-related code in this application.

 ## Running this on your own machine